stephenclemmer/can-of-books-backend/README.md

 One will need to insert their password for cloud.mongodb into the string to be stored in the .env, and will also need to give the database a name which will go in between the ? and / in the string.

 npm i mongoose
-Run npm install mongodb on the command line of the application
+npm install mongodb on the command line of the application